dgutierr/dashbuilder-demo/README.md

 Dashboard Builder Demo
 =======================

-The following directories contain the needed files to run the Dashboard Builder application in standalone demo mode.
+The following directories contain the needed files to run the [Dashbuilder](https://github.com/droolsjbpm/dashboard-builder) application in demo mode.

 Feel free to run and modify this installation as much as you wish, but remember that's NOT RECOMMENDED to use this demo in production environments.